ganelson/inform/README.md

 It has twice ranked in the top 100 most influential programming languages according to the TIOBE index.

+## Licence

+Except as noted, copyright in material in this repository (the "Package") is held by Graham Nelson (the "Author"), who retains copyright so that there is a single point of reference.
+As from the first date of this repository becoming public, the Package is placed under the [Artistic License 2.0](https://opensource.org/licenses/Artistic-2.0).
+This is a highly permissive licence, used by Perl among other notable projects, recognised by the Open Source Initiative as open and by the Free Software Foundation as free in both senses.

+For the avoidance of doubt, the Author makes the further grant that users of the Package may make unlimited use of story files produced by the Package: such story files are not derivative works of Inform and do not inherit the Artistic License 2.0 as an obligation.
+(This further grant follows the practice of projects like bison, which also copy substantial code into their outputs.)

 ## Repositories

 This is the "core repository", holding source code for the compiler, and